Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 I just felt I’ve put this off as long as I can, and you just have to go with it now.

 Discussing frequency, administration and side effects of treatment options

 At that time, there were no clinical trials that Kaiser had.
-But he had told me during my watch and wait that if a clinical trial became available, that that was my best option, and he would think that I should take that.
+He had told me during my watch and wait that if a clinical trial became available, that was my best option.
+He would think that I should take that.

 I didn’t know I was so sick until I started feeling better.